PoisotLab/ms_metaweb_perspectives/README.md

 settler colonialism.
-Indeed, the use of ecological data is not an apolitical act [@Nost2021PolEco], as data infrastructures tend to be designed to answer questions within national boundaries, and their use often draws upon and reinforces territorial statecraft; as per @Machen2021ThiAlg, this is particularly true when the output of "algorithmic thinking" (*e.g.* relying on machine learning to generate knowledge) can be re-used for governance (*e.g.* enacting conservation decisions at the national scale).
+Indeed, the use of ecological data is not an apolitical act [@Nost2021PolEco], as data infrastructures tend to be designed to answer questions within national boundaries, and their use often draws upon and reinforces territorial statecraft.
+As per @Machen2021ThiAlg, this is particularly true when the output of "algorithmic thinking" (*e.g.* relying on machine learning to generate knowledge) can be re-used for governance (*e.g.* enacting conservation decisions at the national scale).
 We therefore recognize